jhnbyrn/951-KLR-PAGES/klr_memory_map.md

 ![](images/klr_map_sensor/late_1.jpg)

-As far as I can tell, the circuitry that relates to the ADC signal didn't change, so the two sensors should be interchangeable.
+I'm not sure if they're interchangeable.
+But the presence of those resistors installed on the standoffs suggest that they might have been hand picked to match the individual MAP sensor.
+The relevant code seems to be identical though.

 There's presumably no datasheet for the early one, being a custom design, but there is a [datasheet](reference/0273 003 204.pdf) for the later Bosch one.
 It gives a formula for the output voltage:

 ```((4.55 * P_abs)/180) - 0.256```

-(assuming a 5v reference; scale accordingly).
+(assuming a 5v reference, which it has in the KLR).

 So we should see ~2.271v for 100kpa.

-The early one appears to be close.
+The early one appears to be close to this.
 For instance, on an early version, at rest, I saw ```2.21 - 2.24``` from the map sensor, when the ambient pressure should have been in the neighborhood of 100kpa.

 With both versions, the signal is reduced by a voltage divider and  we see the value at Channel 4 (pin 2) at around ~0.945x the raw map sensor output.
-That would give us around ```2.145v``` at the ADC input, or around 109 units.
+That would give us around ```2.145v``` at the ADC input, or around __109__ units.

-Next, the MAP function of the ADC read process adds 10 units before storing the value in 52h.
-This is a little strange - directionally it tends to offset the -0.256 offset that the Bosch sensor (and presumably the early one) have, but it's a couple of units short.
+Next, the MAP function of the ADC read process adds __10__ units before storing the value in __52h__.
+This is a little strange - directionally it tends to offset the __-0.256__ offset that the Bosch sensor (and presumably the early one) have, but it's a couple of units short.
 An offset of -0.256 would require +12 (after the 0.95x scaling I mentioned).
 However, if we assume that they wanted to make the middle of the available range match atmospheric pressure (~101.3kpa) as opposed to 100kpa (the nominal halfway point of the sensor's range), then it's pretty close to the right number.

-In any case, this +10 puts us at around 119 for 100kpa.
+In any case, this +10 puts us at around __119__ for __100kpa__.
 Since we scaled everything at 0.95x, this is just under half of the available range.

 And ```119 * 1.75 = 208.25``` is almost exactly the max value found in the 1987 boost map (it peaks briefly at 209).
-Also the value it ends up with near the redline, 185, gives ```185/119 = 1.55``` and this is a nice match because the Technik document says "*as the engine speed rises the charging air pressure drops and reaches a value of __1.55__ bar (absolute) at the rated speed of 5800rpm*".
+Also the value that the map ends up with near the redline, 185, gives ```185/119 = 1.55``` and this is a nice match because the [Technik document](references/TECHNIK491321.pdf) says "*as the engine speed rises the charging air pressure drops and reaches a value of __1.55__ bar (absolute) at the rated speed of 5800rpm*".

-Putting all this together gives us something very close to 1kpa = 1.2 units in the software.
+Putting all this together gives us something very close to __1kpa = 1.2 units__ in the software.
 Here are some important numbers assuming that's true:

-* overboost threshold - 32 - 0.26 bar
+* overboost threshold: 32 = 0.26 bar
-* underboost threshold - 64 - 0.53 bar
+* underboost threshold: 64 = 0.53 bar
-* boost reduction for knock - 5 - 0.042 bar
+* boost reduction for knock: 5 = 0.042 bar

 (The Technik document doesn't specify over/underboost thresholds but does say that boost reduction for knock is "*taken back in steps of 30 to 50 mbar (0.030 to 0.050 bar)....*".